 In addition to its needed effects, some unwanted effects may be caused by azacitidine.
 In the event that any of these side effects do occur, they may require medical attention.

 Also, because of the way these medicines act on the body, there is a chance that they might cause other unwanted effects that may not occur until months or years after the medicine is used.
 These may include certain types of cancer, such as leukemia or bladder cancer.
 Discuss these possible effects with your doctor.

-Check with your doctor immediately if any of the following side effects occur while taking azacitidine:More common
+You should check with your doctor immediately if any of these side effects occur when taking azacitidine:More common

 - Black, tarry stools

 - blood in urine or stools

 - body aches or pain

 - difficult breathing